-Username admin

-Default Password cloud

-Default Role ROLE_REST

-Usage This account is used to initially log in to the Cloud Service Management Console to configure the provider organization.

-admin User: Cloud Service Management Console, continued

-To Disable

-Edit the \$CSA_HOME/jboss-as/standalone/
+To Disable Edit the %CSA_HOME%\jboss-as\standalone\ deployments\idm-service.war\WEB-INF\classes\csa-provider- users.properties file.

-deployments/idm-service.war/WEB-INF/classes/csa-provider-users.properties file.
 Update the admin property to disable this user account.
-For example, set admin to the following value (this value should be encrypted):

-cloud, ROLE_REST, disabled

-Note: This property not only determines if the account is enabled, it also contains the password and the roles that control access to HP CSA.

-By default, the unencrypted value of this property is: cloud, ROLE_REST, enabled

-See "Encrypt a Password" on page 130 for instructions on how to encrypt this value).
+For example, set admin to the following value (this value should be encrypted): cloud,ROLE_REST,disabled Note: This property not only determines if the account is enabled, it also contains the password and the roles that control access to HP CSA.
+By default, the unencrypted value of this property is: cloud, ROLE_REST, enabled See "Encrypt a Password" on page 138 for instructions on how to encrypt this value).
 The encrypted value is preceded by ENC without any separating spaces and is enclosed in parentheses.
 Ensure there is no blank space at the end of the value.

-If you change the password to this account, you must update the value of the password in the csa-provider-users.properties file and the securityAdminPassword property in the csa.properties file (you must use the same password).
+To Change Password If you change the password to this account, you must update the value of the password in the csa-provider-users.properties file and the securityAdminPassword property in the csa.properties file (you must use the same password).
 You must also update and use the same password for every REST API call that uses the password.

-Updating the admin property in csa-provider-users.properties

-Edit the \$CSA_HOME/jboss-as/standalone/deployments/ idm-service.war/WEB-INF/classes/csa-provider-users.properties file.
-Update the password portion of the admin value and encrypt the entire value, including the roles and account status (see "Encrypt a Password" on page 130 for instructions on how to encrypt this value).
+Updating the admin property in csa-provider-users.properties Edit the %CSA_HOME%\jboss-as\standalone\deployments\ idm-service.war\WEB-INF\classes\csa-provider-users.properties file.
+Update the password portion of the admin value and encrypt the entire value, including the roles and account status (see "Encrypt a Password" on page 138 for instructions on how to encrypt this value).
 The encrypted value is preceded by ENC without any separating spaces and is enclosed in parentheses.
 Ensure there is no blank space at the end of the value.
 Note: This property not only contains the password, but also the roles that control access to HP CSA and if the account is enabled.

-By default, the unencrypted value of this property is: cloud, ROLE_REST, enabled deployments/csa.war/WEB-INF/classes/csa.properties file (where \$CSA_HOME is the directory in which HP Cloud Service Automation is installed) and update the value of the securityAdminPassword property.
+By default, the unencrypted value of this property is: cloud, ROLE_REST, enabled Updating the securityAdminPassword property in csa.properties Edit the %CSA_HOME%\jboss-as\standalone\ deployments\csa.war\WEB-INF\classes\csa.properties file (where %CSA_HOME% is the directory in which HP Cloud Service Automation is installed) and update the value of the securityAdminPassword property.
 Use the same encrypted password that you entered for the admin property in the csa-provider-users.properties file.

-Updating the securityAdminPassword property in csa.properties consumerAdmin User: Marketplace Portal

 After modifying the csa.properties file, restart HP CSA.
-See "Restart HP CSA" on page 129 for detailed information on how to restart HP CSA.
+See "Restart HP CSA" on page 137 for detailed information on how to restart HP CSA.